nheidloff/blog-nh/_posts/2024-10-12-multi-turn-conversations-watsonx-orchestrate.md

 Next the agent asks a follow up question:

 "That didn't solve the issue.
-What else could be the route cause?"
+What else could be the root cause?"

 Note that "That didn't solve ..." is replaced with the previous context:

 "The solution provided in the previous answer didn't solve the issue.
-What are other potential route causes for 'Wi-Fi problems and the TV service quality'?"
+What are other potential root causes for 'Wi-Fi problems and the TV service quality'?"

 Both the original query and the extended query are sent to the search extension, but the extension only reads the extended query.